4sgupta828/oats/provisionerprompt.md

   • Virtual environment is automatically created at agent startup
   • Use pip install (in venv) for project dependencies only
   • Never use --user --break-system-packages (venv handles isolation)
-- **LLM KNOWLEDGE GATHERING & WEB SEARCH**:
+- **LLM KNOWLEDGE GATHERING**:
   • Use ask_llm_for_instructions when standard package managers fail
-  • If LLM instructions fail or return no results, use web_search_for_tool for troubleshooting
-  • Web search can identify common issues (wrong tool type, package not published, etc.)
   • Extract tool name from goal and current platform info for queries
 - **USER INTERACTION RULES**:
   • Use user_confirm BEFORE installing packages (system changes need permission)
   • Use ask_llm_for_instructions BEFORE user_prompt when installations fail
-  • Use user_prompt AFTER LLM instructions fail (ask for guidance/preferences)
+  • Use user_prompt when installations fail or for missing info (ask for guidance/preferences)
   • Use user_prompt when multiple approaches exist (let user choose)
   • Use user_prompt for missing info (API tokens, custom repos, etc.)
 - Some packages provide multiple commands (e.g., csvkit provides csvcut, csvstat, csvlook, csvgrep)